 Nike Stock Overview

 Nike, or NKE as it is known on the New York Stock Exchange, was founded in 1964 under the name Blue Ribbon Sports.
 Today, Nike is both its own brand and a conglomerate of sportswear companies.
 Its most well-known brands are Jordan, Converse and Hurley.
 Nike currently sponsors athletes like LeBron James, Serena Williams, Shaquem Griffin and Colin Kaepernick.
-There are around 30,000 Nike employees in 170 countries, and it is partnered with 30 major sports leagues around the globe.
+There are around 80,000 Nike employees across over 1,000 store locations, and it is partnered with about 30 major sports leagues around the globe.
 Nike claims that since 2005, more than half of its business has come from places other than the U.S.

 Nike Stock: Company Financial Profile